Treason and war sparked the fires of a revolution. Learn the truth behind Boston’s gruesome history on a bone-chilling Boston Ghosts tour.

 Press "Book Now" for availability

-Boos and Booze Haunted Pub Crawl
+Boston Ghosts Boos and Brews Haunted Pub Crawl

 Try the new Boos and Booze Haunted Pub Crawl for some genuine scares, spirits, and spirits in Boston.